Sanjanav-98/Satellite-Images-to-Map-Using-GAN/README.md

 # Location-based-Satellite-to-Map-Convertor-Using-GAN

-Converting Satellite Images to Map Using GAN
+Converting Satellite Images of given location to Map Using GAN

 Several satellites are orbiting the planet so there is a huge collection of satellite images available.
 Digital Maps have become an integral part of most of our day-to-day lives, especially for navigation.
 Hence, utilizing satellite images and converting them to maps is of utmost importance.